Invariance of cosmological number counts under disformal transformations: Acknowledgments

-Another direction in which one can explore the frame-invariance of cosmological number counts is by further generalisation of the Brans-Dicke ST theory itself, via the Horndeski Lagrangian \cite{Horndeski:1974wa}.
-An attempt to establish the invariance of the Horndeski Lagrangian under disformal transformations has been made in \cite{Bettoni:2013diz}, where it was found that the $X$ dependence is detrimental to the frame invariance.
-However, it would be interesting to explore how the frame-invariance of number counts holds up beyond the ST theories.
-We leave these interesting directions for future work. \acknowledgments We would like to thank Ruth Durrer for useful discussions and comments on the draft.
+We would like to thank Ruth Durrer for very useful discussions and comments on the draft.
 BG acknowledges partial financial support from the CV Raman Postdoctoral Fellowship and the DST-INSPIRE Faculty Fellowship DST/INSPIRE/04/2020/001534.
 JF acknowledges financial support from the Swiss National Science Foundation.
 RKJ wishes to acknowledge financial support from the new faculty seed start-up grant of the Indian Institute of Science, Bengaluru, India, Science and Engineering Research Board, Department of Science and Technology, Government of India, through the Core Research Grant~CRG/2018/002200 and the Infosys Foundation, Bengaluru, India through the Infosys Young Investigator award.